haagahelia/ohke-teknologiat/07_azure/README.md

 Our application is meant to **observe the traffic conditions at a certain road section and report detected anomalies to another MQTT queue**.
 In the exercise we are only interested in a specific road section so we limit our subscription to events occurring there.
 As the example location to observe we have selected [Lauttasaari Bridge](https://goo.gl/maps/qEKv3F9pbWECms857).
 More specifically, our coordinates are **60°09'43.4"N 24°53'50.9"E** (60.162050, 24.897470).

 In MQTT, messages are filtered with topics.
 Topics are strings that consist of one or multiple levels separated by slashes `/`, such as `/foo/bar/baz`.
 They may first appear similar to URLs, but clients may use wildcards `+` and `#` to match multiple topics at once.
 Wildcards can only be used when subscribing to messages, not when publishing them.
+You can read more about the concepts [here](https://www.hivemq.com/blog/mqtt-essentials-part-1-introducing-mqtt/).

 An example topic for ongoing vehicle positioning events for buses at our street section is: